nvihrs14/tcherry/README.md

 If there are problems with viewing documentation or vignettes, it is recommended to restart the R session.

-Note that the package requres the following R-packages, which are automatically installed with the package:
+Note that the package requires the following R-packages, which are automatically installed with the package:
-    Rdpack, utils, gRbase, compare and stats.
+    Rdpack, utils, gRbase, compare, rGrain, Rgraphviz and stats.

+The package gRbase further requires the packages graph and RBGL which may have to be installed from Bioconductor for instance with

+`BiocManager::install(c("graph", "RBGL"))`

 ## Main functions (see vignette for more details)